-Learn Mandarin Chinese: 6 Best Ways to Study Chinese
+Learn Mandarin Chinese: 5 Best Ways to Study Chinese

 These audio courses have been the backbone of my study and I think they are a great way to learn how to speak and get the tones intuitively.

-How the Lessons work: Each lesson is 30 minutes long and consists of an English speaker saying words and phrases which are then spoken by a native speaker.
+How the lessons work: Each lesson is 30 minutes long and consists of an English speaker saying words and phrases which are then spoken by a native speaker.
 There are pauses along the way for you to try to repeat the words and phrases.
 After a word or phrase has been repeated a few times there is a pause after the English speaker so that you can try to remember and repeat it.

-Why this Method Works: One of the greatest aspects of Pimsleur over some of the other methods is that you are not expected to gain 100% mastery.
+Why this method works: One of the greatest aspects of Pimsleur over some of the other methods is that you are not expected to gain 100% mastery.
 Instead, you are advised to move on to the next lesson when you are answering around 80% of the phases correctly.
 The lessons are designed to come back and repeat previous material periodically so that your mastery gradually builds up more and more.
 I found that generally, this works.
 Sometimes I just could not remember certain phrases or had a hard time pronouncing certain words.
 When these words or phrases came back in later lessons, I generally was able to pick them up more easily.

-Cost: Unlike some of the Podcasts, Pimsleur is not free, but if you buy it used and then resell it when you are done, you can this course for under $50, which is a great bargain for about 15 hours of lessons.
+Unlike some of the Podcasts, Pimsleur is not free, but if you buy it used and then resell it when you are done, you can this course for under $50, which is a great bargain for about 15 hours of lessons.
 Recently, they added the possibility of downloading lessons also.
 For free you can try out the first lesson.

 Fun and easy to listen to!
 Listening to the cultural facts and banter of hosts in the Newbie lesson, Ken (Irish linguist) and Jenny (native speaker), makes these podcasts a great break from the monotone style of Pimsleur.

-ChinesePod vs. Pimsleur.
 Along with having a bit too much banter at times, ChinesePod lacks a systematic teaching curriculum and the lessons are rather short about ten minutes.
 Generally, the dialogues are thematic and sometimes there are several dialogues on the same theme, which is helpful, but there is less instruction on how to take the words in the dialogue and use them in other sentences.

 ChinesePod and Pimsleur.
 However, learning with both of these programs at the same time is very useful.
 Many of the topics and vocabularies are similar but they do not completely overlap.
 So using both together helps you to expand and deepen your vocabulary.
-Moreover, since there are hundreds of ChinesePod dialogues to choose from, you can skip around to ones which are interesting to you.
+Moreover, since there are hundreds of ChinesePod dialogues to choose from, you can skip around to ones that are interesting to you.
 For a small fee, you can download transcripts of the dialogues.
 My husband paid the fee and downloaded all of the ones available in one month.
 He called and they said that was fine.

-ChinesePod offers a social network, transcripts and advanced lessons.
-While Pimsleur does offer a better beginner curriculum, ChinesePod takes your language learning much farther.
-I've mostly used just the newbie and beginner lessons, but they also offer intermediate and advanced Chinese podcasts which have much less English discussion.
+ChinesePod offers a social network, transcripts, and advanced lessons.
+While Pimsleur does offer a better beginner curriculum, ChinesePod takes your language learning much further.
+I've mostly used just the newbie and beginner lessons, but they also offer intermediate and advanced Chinese podcasts that have much less English discussion.
 So eventually, when I'm ready, I will be able to learn Mandarin in an immersion environment.
 Even better, this program seeks to create a community of Chinese learners by offering a discussion board and other activities to get involved with as you learn.
 Using their transcripts also allows you to broaden your learning by studying the pinyin and characters.
-In conclusion, I think that this program is definitely something you will want in your mix of lessons.
+In conclusion, I think that this program is something you will want in your mix of lessons.

-Mandarin Chinese Lessons with Serge Melnyk Review
+Lessons with Serge Melnyk

 Serge Melnyk takes a great topical approach.
-Like ChinesePod, Mandarin Chinese Lessons are podcasts that can be found on Itunes for free.
+Like ChinesePod, Mandarin Chinese Lessons are podcasts that can be found on iTunes for free.
 You can also download them from Serge's website.